+In today tiem the sort messae servie is more reliable tan te email services.
+The popularity of short message service (SMS) has been growing over the last decade.
+For businesses, these text messages are more effective than even emails.
 The popularity of SMS has also given rise to SMS Spam, which refers to any irrelevant text messages delivered using mobile networks.
-They are severely annoying to users, spam messages can lead to loss of private data as well.
-Spam SMSes are unsolicited messages to users, which are disturbing and sometimes harmful.
-In this paper, We used a public SMS Spam dataset, which is not purely clean dataset.
+They are severely annoying to users. spam messages can lead to loss of private data as well.
+Spam SMSes are unsolicited messages to users, which are disturbing and sometimes harmful.In this paper, We us0ed a public SMS Spam dataset, which is not purely clean dataset.
 The data consists of two different columns (features), such as context, and class.
 The column context is referring to SMS.
-The column class may take a value that can be either spam or ham corresponding to related SMS context.
-Before applying any supervised learning methods, we applied a bunch of data cleansing operations to get rid of messy and dirty data since it has broken and messy context.
-To fix the problem of data leakage we applied pipeline class to each classifier and used hyperparameter tuning from GridSearchCV to increase the efficiency of the model.
+The column class may take a value that can be either spam or ham corresponding to related SMS context.Before applying any supervised learning methods,we applied a bunch of data cleansing operations to get rid of messy and dirty data since it has broken and messy context.

-I. INTRODUCTION
+1. INTRODUCTION